West German rearmament: Bundeswehr formation

-Adenauer accepted these propositions and in turn advised the representatives of the three Western powers that a German military would not be possible as long as German soldiers remained in custody or were brought before courts.
+Adenauer accepted those propositions and in turn advised the representatives of the three Western powers that a German military would not be possible as long as German soldiers remained in custody or were brought before courts.
 The willingness of the former Allies to commute a number of sentences for incarcerated officers undoubtedly tied back to that condition.
-In the early months of 1951, public declarations from Dwight D. Eisenhower and other United States Armed Forces officers followed, outlining "a real difference between the German soldier and Hitler and his criminal group".
+In the early months of 1951, public declarations from Dwight D. Eisenhower and other United States Armed Forces officers followed that outlined "a real difference between the German soldier and Hitler and his criminal group".

 Bundesmarine formation

 The US established the Naval Historical Team (NHT) to help with the Anglo-American World War II naval historical project.
 Both countries recruited German naval veterans and naval activists to help expand the future West German navy by gaining a better perspective of the previous naval war.
 However, the NHT soon shifted focus to pursue information about Soviet naval forces.
-The initial goal was to study the landings and targets of the Soviet navy.
-This agency became the coordinating staff of the Bundesmarine, the West German navy.
-Another group of veterans of the former Kriegsmarine, called "labor service units", were assigned to similar tasks of deciphering surveillance.
+Its initial goal was to study the landings and targets of the Soviet Navy.
+The agency became the coordinating staff of the Bundesmarine, the West German Navy.
+Another group of veterans of the former Kriegsmarine, called "labour service units", was assigned to similar tasks of deciphering surveillance.
 Adenauer created the Blank Office (Amt Blank) to use West German defense contributions as leverage for increased sovereignty.
 With the different organizations working together, a naval proposal referred to as the Wagner Paper was adopted to use as a negotiation tool at the February 1951 conference of the EDC, held in Paris.
-However, France forced a deadlock, opposing the threat of naval rearmament. especially as it had perceived links to the Nazi regime.
+However, France forced a deadlock by opposing the threat of naval rearmament. especially as it had perceived links to the Nazi regime.

 To resolve the issue, the Wagner Paper was sent to the Supreme Headquarters Allied Powers Europe (SHAPE), which was in favor of naval rearmament.
-France compromised, offering some escort ships and accepting the naval buildup.
+France compromised by offering some escort ships and accepting the naval buildup.
 However, the West German military remained under the supreme allied NATO control, which diminished its command positions.

 Effects

 The growth of the German Bundeswehr proved a key element in the growth of West German influence in central Europe.
 This, along with the 1951 Treaty of Paris, cemented the elements of Western European economic cooperation, and helped to integrate post-war West Germany into the European community.
-At the same time, the Soviet Union used this as a foundational justification to implement the Warsaw Pact, which provided substantial military and political control over key Eastern European states.
+At the same time, the Soviet Union used this as a foundational justification to implement the Warsaw Pact, which formalized substantial military and political control over key Eastern European states.